Homemade French Fries

 Mash Center Fries

 In the Boil Method.
-We Boil in the vinegar solution just enough to tender the fries for about 10 minutes this is to soften the inside so when we deep fry.
+We Boil in the vinegar solution just enough to tender the fries for about 10 minutes to soften the inside.

-It will further cook releasing the water in the form of steam.
+It will further cook when deep fried releasing the water in the form of steam.
 If the center is not tender enough it will hold unto water and if the center has too much water you will never get a crisp outside.

 Baked Potato Method

 This is now my preferred method of making homemade fries.
 These are really good!